Related topics

 The Azure Active Directory tenant properties screen with the Manage security defaults link highlighted.

-5. On the panel that opens to the right, turn the security defaults on, then select Save.
+5. On the panel that opens to the right, Enabled (recommended) should be select.
+If not, select it from the menu and then select Save.

 The enable security defaults dialog of the Azure Active Directory properties.